Overview of Notifications

 At the beginning of the school year, the District provides notification to parents/guardians/caregivers regarding various rights and responsibilities.
 These notice requirements are embedded throughout this Handbook and/or are listed below:

-- Rules on student discipline are included in chapter 6 of this Handbook.
-(CA Education Code 35291)
+- Rules on student discipline are included in chapter 6 of this Handbook (CA Education Code 35291) including information on Tiered Behavior Supports and Interventions.
+(Board Policy 5144 - Discipline and 5144.1 - Suspension and Expulsion/Due Process)

 - Students may be excused from regular class time to receive religious or moral instruction away from school property, provided that the parents/guardians/caregivers file with the school a written request for the students to receive such instruction.
 Students must attend at least the minimum school day, and absences for this purpose shall not exceed 4 days per month.
 (CA Education Code 46014 and SFUSD Administrative Regulation 5113)